-That being said, I’ve worked with clients who had interviews where the range was a bit too low, but then they proved their value so thoroughly that the company changed the open role to a higher tier that would pay more.
-So if it’s close to what you want and you’re really excited about the opportunity, stay open minded (and ask for that bigger role, too).
+That being said, it’s not unheard-of to have an interview where the range is a bit too low, but then the prospect proves their value so thoroughly that the company decides to change the open role to a higher tier that would pay more.
+So if it’s close to what you want and you’re really excited about the opportunity, stay open-minded (and ask for that bigger role, too).

 If they ask you what you’re looking to make

 It’s common for hiring managers to ask you what kind of salary you’re looking for.
 They’re doing the same thing I mentioned above — trying to figure out if you’re aligned enough to continue the process.

 If you haven’t had a chance to ask them for a range they’d expect to pay, ask it now.
 If you feel like they really need you to state a number, though, my advice is to offer a range — something at the higher end of your expectations, maybe 10–20% higher than what you actually want.
 For example, if you want $75,000 and you’ve been making $60,000, maybe you give them a range of $70,000 to $90,000.

 This isn’t always easy to do.
 But it is worth it.

 Once you get an actual, formal job offer (congrats!), look closely at the entire package — salary and bonus structure, stock options, paid time off, 401(k) match, etc. Consider each detail and the bigger picture so you get a good understanding of the full value they’re offering you.

 The hiring manager is almost definitely expecting you to make a counteroffer.
 So push your inner critic out the door, strike a power pose, and make the ask.